adregner/pandoroid/README.md

 Check out the project's home page (http://aregner.com/android/pandoroid/) for details.

 At the moment, the application is just about completely functional, with a few manageable bugs.
 Stability wise, things aren't looking so good.
 For any difficulties, the general rule of thumb is to restart the app.
 Feedback is welcome and encouraged.

+This version is heavily modified by Tortel, and based on the fork by [dylanPowers](https://github.com/dylanPowers/pandoroid), who implemented the Pandora JSON API (Thanks!).
+It has a different package name, so it can be installed along side other Pandoroid fork.